afzanlearns/Monetrix/README.md

 1.  **Landing Page**: Explore features and sign in.
 2.  **Analyzer Dashboard**: Enter your Revenue, COGS, and Expenses data.
 3.  **View Reports**: Scroll down to see calculated metrics and visual charts.
-4.  **Ask AI**: Click the floating bot icon in the bottom-right to ask questions like "How can I improve my Net Margin?".
+4.  **Ask AI**: Click the floating bot icon in the bottom-right to ask questions like "What is COGS?"

-## 📄 License
-This project is open-source and available under the [MIT License](LICENSE).